rudders/homebridge-platform-wemo/README.md

 </span>

+### Plugin Information
+* This plugin allows you to view and control your Wemo devices within HomeKit.
+The plugin:
+  * will attempt to discover and control Wemo devices via your local network (UPnP)
+  * does not require your Wemo credentials

 ### Prerequisites
 * To use this plugin, you will need to already have [Homebridge](https://homebridge.io) or [HOOBS](https://hoobs.org) installed.
 Please refer to the links for more information and installation instructions.

-### Plugin Information
-* This plugin will attempt to discover and control Wemo devices via your local network (UPnP).
-* This plugin does not require your Wemo credentials.

 ### Setup
 * [Installation (Homebridge)](https://github.com/bwp91/homebridge-platform-wemo/wiki/Installation-(Homebridge))